Last updated on March 9th, 2022

 The best way to start any visit is by checking out the local market, and Rarotonga just happens to have one of the best markets in all the South Pacific.
 There’s no better place to be on a Saturday morning, other than at the Punanga Nui Market.
 This is the best place to stock up on fresh fruits & vegetables, ukuleles, colorful sarongs and even the famous black pearls of the Cook Islands.
 If all that shopping makes you thirsty, mix whatever you feel like in a fresh smoothie to keep you going, until the live entertainment starts, always in 5-10 ‘Cook Island minutes’ from now… Gotta love island time!

 As for the entertainment, it was getting evident that pretty much every Cook Islander knows how to sing and dance.
-Words on the island is that the second thing a baby learn after walking is… dancing.
+Words on the island is that the second thing a baby learns after walking is… dancing.
 With traditional drummers in the back, a group of children who travel around the world showcasing Cook Islands culture took center stage.
 In between their numbers, legendary local singer Andre Tapena came on stage with beautiful songs about the Cook Islands.
 These guys sure are proud of their paradise!

 Saturday also marked the start of a very special event on the island’s calendar.
 Every year, paddlers from around the world make the long journey to Rarotonga to take part in the Vaka Eiva festival.
 During this special weeklong festival, teams race traditional outrigger canoes to honor the ancient Rarotongans who mastered this sport, centuries ago.
 Aside from paddling, there’s lots of partying to be done as well.
 Every racing day finishes off at Trader Jacks, a favorite local spot, where music and a happy hour that’s already in full swing, awaits those who exit the water.